^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-After acute irradiation, a laboratory examination, including OAK, a biochemical blood test, a general urine test, is performed.
-Determine the blood group, compatibility and HLA antigens in case of blood transfusion or, if necessary, stem cell transplantation.
-Lymphocyte counts are performed 24, 48 and 72 hours after irradiation to assess the initial dose of radiation and the prognosis.
-A clinical blood test is repeated weekly.
-This is necessary to control the activity of the bone marrow and, if necessary, depending on the clinical course.
+Following acute irradiation, laboratory testing is performed, including CBC, blood chemistry, and urinalysis.
+Blood type, compatibility, and HLA antigens are determined in case of blood transfusions or, if necessary, stem cell transplantation.
+Lymphocyte counts are performed 24, 48, and 72 hours after irradiation to assess the initial radiation dose and prognosis.
+Clinical blood tests are repeated weekly.
+This is necessary to monitor bone marrow activity and, if necessary, depending on the clinical course.

 Irradiated tissue